nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 Specify the following configuration details:

 - **Name**: The name of the new cluster.
-For examplethe default *cluster1*
+For example the default *cluster1*
-- **Kubernetes Version**: The version of Kubernetes to run on the master nodes and worker nodes of the cluster.
+- **Kubernetes Version**: The Kubernetes version that runs on the master nodes and worker nodes of the cluster.
 Select the latest *v1.11.5* version.
 - Select **Quick Create** to create a new cluster with default settings, along with new network resources for the new cluster.
 The Create Virtual Cloud Network panel shows the network resources that will be created for you by default, namely a VCN, two load balancer subnets, and three worker node subnets.

 	The Create Node Pool panel shows the fixed properties of the first node pool in the cluster that will be created for you:

 	- the name of the node pool (always pool1)
-	- the compartment in which the node pool will be created (always
+	- the compartment in which the node pool will be created (always the same as the one in which the new network resources will reside)
-	- the same as the one in which the new network resources will reside)
+	- the version of Kubernetes that will run on each worker node in the node pool (always the same as the version specified for the master nodes)
-	- the version of Kubernetes that will run on each worker node in the node pool (always the same as the version specified for the master nodes) the image to use on each node in the node pool
+        - the image to use on each node in the node pool

 The Create Node Pool panel also contains some node pool properties that you can change.
 - **Shape**: The shape to use for each node in the node pool.
 The shape determines the number of CPUs and the amount of memory allocated to each node.
 The list shows only those shapes available in your tenancy that are supported by Container Engine for Kubernetes.
 Select the available *VM.Standard2.1*
 - **Quantity per Subnet**: The number of worker nodes to create for the node pool in each subnet.
 Set *1*
 - **Public SSH Key**: The public key portion of the key pair you will use for SSH access to each node in the node pool.
-Use the following public ssh key (The private key is provided in the VirtualBox environment.):
+Use the following public ssh key (the private key is provided in the VirtualBox environment.):

 		ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDT53WIGqHj+7FXJiRRCmrxCmE+qJvjrJSASinhs8/aEEm4XhsSDy67gXSovrkjSq//kisET6wmOymKCEF2zQGxyZY/rBCLOc/of1sm2Yoo5S1bNvKJQbgjN9LPz0EXOs3qGThUKQKsthQOeWgZGoUiaLplskGBVmXQ+3WT8vtNZxJ9fbCp89fRGyUzF9fSCclpp7eAqirSOhgAoK8D6S1138kxxTwpc32A4FRqrTaqaWlioCjzxRFTnygSnOEgPv2Go7CPSsFghm2XYVyAtsftIEFyphVSJ66CbfjRw+L9b6v8/fRzA0UBZwtLxECO6WSXbGNKhTXJ3T0CKXXRgzCH
 - **Kubernetes Dashboard Enabled**: leave the default true.